 - Transfer your tofu cubes to the baking tray.
 Spread them out evenly and bake for 30-35 minutes.

 - While the tofu is baking, make the sesame and ginger sauce.
-Combine the tamari, maple syrup and sesame oil, Dijon mustard and ginger in a small bowl.
+Combine the tamari (or soy sauce), maple syrup and sesame oil, Dijon mustard and ginger in a small bowl.
 In a small cup, combine the water and cornstarch to form a slurry.

 - Pour the sesame and ginger sauce into a small non-stick pan.
 Add the cornstarch slurry and simmer over low heat for 2 minutes, or until the sauce begins to thicken.
 Now gently stir in your baked tofu, and heat for a further minute or two to ensure the tofu has absorbed the sauce.